Business owners wear many hats.

 The other is difficult to give up.

-You try to do everything on your own.
+Both are necessary and you try to do everything on your own.

 Where do you find those people, those amazing freelancer folks who will help you complete your business website?